 We thank Erika Kuijpers, and Ronald Rommes for sharing data.
 Comments from Robert Csehi, David Levi-Faur, and participants in meetings at LSE, Vienna (ESSHC) and Istanbul (bEUcitizen Annual Conference) and COMPAS (Oxford), three referees and the editors of this journal have improved this article.
 We have benefited from the generosity of the London Metropolitan Archive and Ancestry.com, and the Lincolnshire Family History Society, who shared source materials with us.
+The research in this article was produced as part of the European Union’s Seventh Framework Programme “bEUcitizen: Barriers Towards European Citizenship.”

 See among others Acemoglu and Robinson (2000, 2005); Besley, (2006); Epstein (2002) North, Wallis, and Weingast (2009).